Pilates beginner: ring exercise

 Spinal Stretching

-To improve the flexibility of your spine, sit with your legs straight out in front of you.
+To improve spinal flexibility, sit with your legs extended in front of you.
 Slowly roll your spine forward, vertebra by vertebra, trying to touch your toes.
-Hold for a few seconds, then return to the sitting position, unwinding your spine vertebra by vertebra.
+Hold for a few seconds and then return to a seated position, unrolling your spine vertebra by vertebra.

 Basic deck